SEARCH

 The next day I noticed the same hummer again hovering down by the door by the cats, and then she would go rest on a branch nearby, still looking at Bobo.

 Eventually, Bobo jumped up on the windowsill, not really noticing the hummer nearby.
-It was nearly impossible to get both the hummingbird and Bobo in the same shots with my phone camera, but I did get a few.
+It was nearly impossible to get both the hummingbird and Bobo in the photos with my phone camera, but I did get a few.

 Bobo-bird-watching-4